I. Name, Registered Office and Objects

 The General Meeting has, in particular, the following powers:

-Each regular, senior, honorary and junior member has one vote at the General Meeting.
-The associate-members as defined in Article 4, section 3, have a consultative voice only.
+Each regular, senior, junior and honorary member has one vote at the General Meeting.
+The associate members as well as kindred association members as defined in Article 4, section 3 and 4 respectively, have a consultative voice only.

 All voting and elections take place by a show of hands unless the General Meeting decides otherwise.